 In addition to excellent legal skills and a law degree, Sandy Kuenzi has extensive background in banking, which gives her remarkable financial skills that are valuable in working on modifications and assisting in settling future dilemmas.

-Attorney Kuenzi offers a no-obligation consultation to discuss the details of your situation before proceeding with a modification.
+Attorney Kuenzi offers a reduced fee consultation to discuss the details of your situation before proceeding with a modification.
 She will explain the legal process of returning to court and what's involved, including any requirements for such a case.

 If you have questions and need a modification, contact us to discuss your legal options.